SHEscher/research-project/{{cookiecutter.project_slug}}/README.md

 Moreover, the code keeps its access to the research data in the underlying folder structure.
 Thus, the `-e` flag is recommended to use.

+R-projects should be initialized in the project root `.` with `RStudio` as *existing directory*.
+Corresponding R-scripts can be stored in `./code/Rscripts/`

+Similarly, use this structure for Matlab or other programming languages, which are employed in this project.

 ## Publications

 *List resulted publications of this project here (including papers, posters, talks, ...)*